How to Stop Panic Attacks

 How Therapy Helps Stop Panic Attacks

-While you can implement many coping techniques yourself, therapy provides a structured, long-term approach for overcoming panic.
+While you can implement many coping techniques yourself, therapy provides a structured, long-term approach for overcoming panic and anxiety.

 When I’m working with panic, I find it useful to approach it from a few angles: